We are working to make it easier, safer and more enjoyable for residents and visitors to walk or cycle in Colwood.

 - Pedestrian and cycling improvements will be constructed as part of the Colwood Corners development on Sooke Road, BC Transit Priority Lanes on Sooke Road, Allandale District on Veterans Memorial Parkway and Olympic View at Latoria Road and Veterans Memorial.

-- Immediately begin scoping and report back to Council in time to complete construction of the following projects in 2022:
+- Begin scoping and report back to Council in time to complete construction of the following seven active transportation projects in 2022: